 if you're new

 Welcome!
 We're so glad you're here.
-If you want to know more about St. Timothy's or The Episcopal Church, there are lots of ways for you to ask questions.
-On the first Sunday of every month one of our priests meets with newcomers to answer questions and discuss our beliefs.
-We meet from 10:15 to 10:45 in Roger's office (at the end of the hallway in the administrative wing—any of our greeters can direct you to the right place).
-Also, feel free, at any time, to call or email one of our priests.
+If you want to know more about St. Timothy's or The Episcopal Church, we encourage you to ask questions.
+Feel free, at any time, to call or email one of our priests, the Rev. Roger S. Greene, Rector or the Rev. Alexander D. Martin, Associate Priest.
 They're always happy to chat with you or make an appointment to meet in person.

 INVITATION TO INQUIRY